 I am, at heart, a storyteller, born and raised in Vancouver, BC, Canada.
-I graduated with a degree in Furniture Design and a concentration in archaeology at Rhode Island School of Design, and am currently studying character animation at Animation Mentor!
+I graduated with a degree in Furniture Design and a concentration in archaeology at Rhode Island School of Design, and studied character animation at Animation Mentor!

 Through the exploratory nature of design, I studied paradoxical concepts, such as ‘less is more’, which manifested into naturally intuitive objects and forms.
 Some of my inspirations derived from my fascination with systems in nature and appreciation of seemingly unassuming aspects of everyday life.
 However, my main source of inspiration stemmed from my love of stories and the way a good story has the ability to impact and stay with its audience regardless of time or age.
 This simple yet powerful quality of storytelling was what led me to furniture design, in the pursuit of achieving the same impact through furniture’s inherent influence in people’s everyday lives.